mdn/translated-content/files/pt-br/web/html/element/canvas/index.md

 - {{ htmlattrdef("height") }}
   - : A altura do espaço em pixels CSS.
 O padrão é 150.

-{{ Note("The displayed size of the canvas can be changed using a stylesheet.
-The image is scaled during rendering to fit the styled size.") }}
+> **Nota:** The displayed size of the canvas can be changed using a stylesheet.
+The image is scaled during rendering to fit the styled size.

 ## Interface DOM